Skip to main content

 Configure Shopify to call your API for product create, update, and delete webhook(s).

-2. Receiving a webhook and creating a Message
+2. Receiving a webhook and creating a message

 After receiving a webhook from Shopify, we'll examine its contents: